berndab/r_data_analysis/README.md

 ### Analysis

-The t-test hypothosises are
+The t-test hypothesizes are

 *	Ho : There is no statistical difference between the observed sample mean and its presumed population mean.
 *	Ha : There is a statistical difference between the observed sample mean and its presumed population mean.

-The results of the t-test show that the p-value is 0.4289, which is about the standard significance level 0.05.
-Therefore, there is not sufficient evidence in the sample data to reject the null hypothesis and he two means are statistically similar.
+The results of the t-test show that the p-value is 0.4289, which is above the standard significance level 0.05.
+Therefore, there is not sufficient evidence in the sample data to reject the null hypothesis and the two means are statistically similar.

 ## Suspension Coil PSI Two Sample T-Test Analysis